CodeYellowBV/django-binder/docs/api.md

 Binder automatically exposes a fairly powerful API for all your models.

-## Registering an API endpoint
+## Registering API endpoints

-We’ll use this example model, added in `models.py`.
+In order to illustrate the API, we’ll use the following minimal set of models (similar to the models found in the test application):

 ```python
 from binder.models import BinderModel